plone/training/mastering-plone/volto_talk_listview.rst

 Now we will improve this view step by step.
 We start working directly with the context of our talks folder.
 The context is part of the props of the view.
 To have a convenient access to the context we assign a variable ``content`` the value of ``props.content``.

-Via ``content`` we have access to title, description and other attributes
+Via prop ``content`` we have access to title, description and other attributes

 ..  code-block:: jsx
     :linenos: